 When this parameter is set to true, CORS is enabled on the service level for all service routes.
-The same parameter can also be set on the service level, by providing the parameter as customMetadata as shown in the custom metadata.md.
+The same parameter can also be set on the service level, by providing the parameter as customMetadata as shown in the Custom Metadata.